 Matt Puskas <email@example.com>

-In the opening scene as they fly over the city, you can clearly see, on the left side of the screen, a car pulling into a parking slot.
+In the opening scene as they fly over the supposedly deserted city, on the left middle side of the screen, a car can be seen driving down the street pulling into a parking spot.
 See more »

 Nothing, nothing at all.